tgstation/tgstation/tgui/docs/tutorial-and-examples.md

 with.
 This may be the standard checks that check if you are in range and conscious, or more.

-Once backend is in place, you create a new interface component on the frontend, which will receive this JSON data and render it on screen.
+Once the backend is complete, you create a new interface component on the frontend, which will receive this JSON data and render it on screen.

 States are easy to write and extend, and what make tgui interactions so